Jokerit: Glen Hanlon's appointment and team reinforcements (2008–2009)

 Jokerit met against Blues in November 2008.

 In preparation for the 2008–09 season, Glen Hanlon, former head coach of the Belarus national team and the NHL's Washington Capitals, assumed the position of head coach for Jokerit, succeeding Doug Shedden.
 Despite coming off a recent appearance in the SM-liiga playoffs, Jokerit made notable signings to strengthen their roster for the upcoming season.

 Among the new additions were former Jokerit and Dallas Stars player Juha Lind, along with former American Hockey League (AHL) players Janne Lahti and Tomi Mäki.
 Pasi Nielikäinen, known for his role as an enforcer, also joined the team.
 The defensive line was bolstered with the signing of former Jokerit and Frölunda HC defenseman Tom Koivisto, bringing an added offensive dimension to Jokerit's defensive play.
 Additionally, Antti Hulkkonen was recruited for his valuable experience on the ice.

 In terms of goaltending, Juuso Riksman returned to Jokerit after a one-year stint in North America and the AHL.
 Riksman replaced Jussi Markkanen, who moved on to join HC CSKA Moscow in the Russian Superleague (RSL).

 Alongside the changes in player personnel, Jokerit's team organization underwent some modifications after the 2007–08 season.
-The team's general manager, Matti Virmanen, assumed a new role as the director of sports activities for Jokerit, leading to his replacement as the general manager by Keijo Säilynoja.
+The team's general manager at the time, Matti Virmanen, assumed a new role as the director of sports activities for Jokerit, leading to his replacement as the general manager by Keijo Säilynoja.
 Keijo Säilynoja, a former Jokerit-alumni and Finnish international player, took on the position of general manager for Jokerit on 15 June 2008.

 As part of their preparations, Jokerit engaged in a preseason game against the NHL's Pittsburgh Penguins, but unfortunately, the team was defeated with a score of 4–1.
 This encounter marked the second time Jokerit faced an NHL team, the first being a game against the Toronto Maple Leafs during the 2003–04 season.